Magnetic Resonance Imaging (MRI)

 Accuracy, convenience and comfort.

 Eastern Radiologists’ ACR-accredited outpatient location, Greenville MRI, has both cutting-edge equipment and a highly trained staff to quickly and safely perform your exam.
-As part of our commitment to provide the most advanced imaging technology, we installed the latest Philips open wide-bore scanner in 2015.
-At 70cm, it has one of the largest, most comfortable spaces available for patients.
-Our other scanner has also been updated to the same state-of-the-art software, resulting in exams that are faster, quieter, and produce more detailed images.
+As part of our commitment to provide the most advanced imaging technology, we installed the latest Philips open wide-bore scanner in 2015 and added a second wide-bore scanner in 2017.
+At 70cm, they have the largest, most comfortable spaces available for patients.
+Thanks to our new Philips SmartSpeed technology, your next MRI with us can be three times faster and with 65% higher resolution!
+That means less time in the MRI, which is especially helpful for small children, those who have trouble sitting still, or individuals with anxiety.
 Couple that with convenient access, night and weekend appointments, and board certified radiologists, and Eastern Radiologists is the clear choice for your MRI.
 So be sure to ask your physician to schedule your procedure with us.
 Because you can choose your radiology practice just as you chose your primary physician.

 Frequently Asked Questions

 Common MRI exams focus on brain, blood vessels (MRA or MR Angiography), spine, bones, joints, chest, abdomen and pelvis.
 Also, thanks to a dedicated breast coil in our new Philips open wide-bore scanner, we offer breast MRI as well.

 In most instances, MRI is not dangerous, and no major health risks are associated with the magnetic field or radio waves.
 Certain circumstances, however, may limit the use of a magnetic field.
 It is important to let us know if anything listed in the preparations section pertains to you or anyone accompanying you into the examination area.